How Much Does It Cost to Live In Poland?

 Average Costs Breakdown

 Poland: Average Salary, Minimum Wage & Mortgages

-The trouble about Poland is that most people living here earn less than what’s the average monthly salary.
+The trouble with Poland is that most people living here earn less than what’s the average monthly salary.

-For example, the average monthly net salary in Poland is around 800$, yet most people earn only around 500$ or less, which is problematic because most of this money will go for food and accommodation cost.
+For example, the average monthly net salary in Poland is around 1,066.25$, yet most people earn only around 500$ or less, which is problematic because most of this money will go for food and accommodation costs.

 In other words, for you to attain a standard of living that is easily achievable in the Western world, you need a very good job in Poland.

 What About Travel Safety in Poland?